About the Program

 - Liberal Arts

-HDNRE enables students to attain and be identified with the content, techniques, applications, methods, and policy implications of an interdisciplinary focus on Human Dimensions of Natural Resources and the Environment, while maintaining a close association with areas of application.
+HDNRE enables students to attain and be identified with the content, techniques, applications, methods, and policy implications of an transdisciplinary focus on Human Dimensions of Natural Resources and the Environment, while maintaining a close association with areas of application.

 Research and Education